 The IFI applies to French residents on their worldwide real estate where the net taxable base exceeds 1.3 M€ (article 977 CGI).
 The applicable scale is progressive, from 0.50 % (1.3 M€–2.57 M€ tranche) to 1.50 % (above 10 M€).
 Dubai real estate is fully included in the base of a French resident.
 A UAE tax resident is taxable only on French-situs real estate (article 964 CGI).
 Care should be taken with shares of real-estate-rich vehicles (article 965 CGI) and with French dwelling allowances (30 % on the principal residence — article 973 II CGI).

-Secure Your Dubai Real Estate Tax Position
+Optimize Your Dubai Real Estate Tax Strategy

 Schedule Consultation